 When you buy produce in season, you’re not just getting the freshest fruits and vegetables at their peak flavor.
 You are also cutting back — way back — on the carbon-based fuel needed to get them to you.

 It’s a simple equation.
 A bunch of grapes from Modesto, California, (in season in the fall) travels about 1,800 miles to get to a market in Des Moines, Iowa.
 Grapes from Santiago, Chile, (in season in spring) have to be hauled over 5,500 miles to make it to that same market.
 The California grapes use about 1/3 as much energy in transit as the grapes from Chile.

 Apart from the energy used in delivery, the regulation of pesticides abroad is often less stringent than in the U.S. Produce from Mexico and other Central American countries bought in the winter can contain levels of pesticides higher than those allowed in domestically produced fruits and vegetables.

-Check out the Whats4Eats Seasonality Page to find out what foods to buy when.
-Support local agriculture by shopping at your local farmer’s markets.
+Check out the Whats4eats Seasonality page to find out which foods to buy when.
+Support local agriculture by shopping at your local farmers' market.
 Join an organization dedicated to community-supported agriculture (CSA).
 Local Harvest is a non-profit organization dedicated to promoting organic and local food.
 Their website has a nation-wide directory that can guide you to farmer’s markets, CSAs and other local food sources near you.